osmcode/osm-testdata/grid/README.md

 into account and provide both, a description of the test results when interpreting the test case strictly and one description describing the results after some clever fixing of the data.
-These are the `default` case and the `fix` case.
+These are the `default` case and the `fix` or `location` case.
 You can find them in the `areas` section of the JSON file.
+(The difference between the `fix` and the `location` case is that `location` cases are easily fixable if the software compares node locations instead of only node IDs.)

 Each of those `default` and `fix` cases contains an array of objects describing the areas that the test case will generate with the following information: